theandrew168/pymkv/README.md

 # pymkv
 Exploring George Hotz's [minikeyvalue](https://github.com/geohot/minikeyvalue) design in Python.
+At the moment, this project does NOT support running on Windows systems.

 Volume "servers" store all of the actual data.
 The data is evenly distributed into a predictable nested directory structure based on the base64'd hash of its contents.